Cutoff for geodesic paths on hyperbolic manifolds: Study of the geodesic flow

 \subsection{Lower bound}

-In this section, we provide the tools to obtain the lower bound on the mixing time, that is the following property: \begin{Prop}{} We have that \begin{itemize} \item under the hypothesis of Theorem \ref{th:D1},
+In this section, we provide the tools to obtain the lower bound on the mixing time, that is the following proposition: \begin{proposition}{} We have that \begin{itemize} \item under the hypothesis of Theorem \ref{th:D1},

 \item under the hypothesis of Theorem \ref{th:S1} or Theorem \ref{th:S2},